Strathmore Men's Shed

 Social activities should also feature highly whether as group activities or family activities like a summer Barbeque.

-We understand that social isolation for whatever reason, can be detrimental to general health and a problem shared can be a problem halved.
-Men who have suffered bereavement may benefit from a little “man time”and even partners may like a break from having a man about the house.
 Basic cookery classes is another activity that could be very helpful.
 While another member is programming a mini computer Two members with “Boys toys” radio controlled car.
 Some more ideas are listed.

 Whatever activities are pursued the essence of a Shed is not a building, which some don’t have, but the network of relationships between the members.